guisantosfr/Javascript30/README.md

 24. **Sticky Nav** - Fixing a navigation bar when scrolling down the page.
 25. **Event Capture, Propagation, Bubbling and Once** - More about the `.addEventListener()` function, that has been used throughout almost all codes from this project.
 26. **Stripe Follow Along Dropdown** - Applying the effect that [Stripe](https://stripe.com/) has in its navigation bar.
+27. **Click and Drag to Scroll** - Applying effect to click and drag with the mouse.

 Observation: To run the codes from days 19, 20 and 21, you need to run `npm install` and `npm start` in the respective directory.
 (Needs [Node.js](https://nodejs.org/) to be installed).